puppetlabs/puppet-instruqt-tracks/pe601-lab-2-0-orchestrate-backups-with-a-plan/01-orchestrate-backups-with-plan/assignment.md

 }
 ```

-11. Navigate to **/nginx/tasks/backup_windows_logs.ps1**.
-Replace the code in the file with the block below:
+11. Open **/nginx/tasks/backup_windows_logs.ps1** and replace the code in the file with the block below:

 ```
 [CmdletBinding()]